Updater

 Simple Example

-const body = document.querySelector('body');
+const container = document.getElementById("updater-demo");

-const headline = document.createElement('h1');
+const data = {

-headline: "Hello World",
+headline: "Hello World"

 };

-const script = new Updater(body, obj);
+const updater = new Updater(container, data);

-const subject = script.getSubject();
+const subject = updater.getSubject();

-subject['headline'] = "Hello World!"
+subject.headline = "Hello World!";

 Exported